 Regular DB2 maintenance required for maintaining your IBM Directory Server

-This technote reiterates that regular DB2 maintenance should be performed on ITDS' backend DB2 database, and provides some instructions for doing this maintenance.
+This technote reiterates that regular DB2 maintenance should be performed on Directory Server's backend DB2 database, and provides some instructions for doing this maintenance.

 Resolving the problem